 The first half of the course focuses on marketing strategy: Understanding customers, understanding the market, and developing strategy.
 In order to make effective strategic decisions, managers must identify and measure consumers' needs and wants, assess the competitive environment, select the most appropriate customer targets, and then develop marketing programs that satisfy consumers' needs better than the competition.
 Further, marketing focuses on not only short-run sales and profits but also the long-run relationship of a company to its customers.
 A central goal will be on applying the various principles and tools introduced; to this end, students will (in their learning teams) practice and apply major principles or methods learned to a publicly-traded company that they have chosen (out of a list of about 30 such companies) during the beginning of the course.
-Students will, in their groups, analyze their selected company and deliver a presentation to their peers and the professor; in the final session, a guest speaker will join to offer additional feedback.
+Students will, in their groups, analyze their selected company and deliver a presentation to their peers and to Professor Kivetz.